The Working Grillos

 E&A: We've been renting, which works out nicely.
 It's what we're accustomed to and gives us opportunities to explore.

 YL: Are you doing now what you intended to do when you moved here?
 If not, why not?

-E&A: We are doing more than we intended and couldn’t be happier.
-We have always wanted to write, design and consult with small businesses.
-Now we can do that through YL and our design company.
+E&A: We are doing more than we intended and are quite happy about it.
+We have always wanted to write, design and work with organizations to develop their communications.
+Now we can do that through YL and Andérrez Design.
 Swimming with whale sharks, however, is still on the to-do list.

 YL: What are the most interesting things about living here for you?

 E&A: The people are incredibly earnest and outgoing, so we're delighted to have such warm and welcoming neighbors.
 The culture and history are also fascinating, especially if you love pirates and adventure.

 YL: What do you absolutely love about living here?